 - Gabriel G. Haddad, M.D., Physician-in-Chief at Rady Children’s and Chair of the UC San Diego Department of Pediatrics, heads an active laboratory focused on investigating the biological consequences of hypoxia.

 - Xin Sun, Ph.D., heads a research program is to understand the genetic control of lung organogenesis in mammals.

 Fellows also have the opportunity for mentorship and collaboration with other physician-scientists in the UC San Diego Department of Pediatrics and throughout the university.
 For more information about our fellowship program, contact Cristina Del Muro, fellowship coordinator, at the phone number or email below.

-- Western States Pediatric Pulmonary Case Conference – A monthly video case conference among western pediatric pulmonary centers.
+Western States Pediatric Pulmonary Case Conference – Web-based case conference amongst western pediatric pulmonary centers.
 The conference is “headquartered” at UC San Diego in collaboration with the University of Arizona Pediatric Pulmonary Center.

-- Radiology / Pathology Conference – A monthly conference in which chest imaging and pathology are reviewed bu pulmonologists, radiologists and pathologists.
+Radiology / Pathology Conference – A discussion of chest imaging and pathology amongst pulmonologists, radiologists, and pathologists.